bit2code/sava/README.md

 ```bash
 mvn spring-boot:run
 ```
-## Step 4: Repeat wit other services
+## Step 4: Repeat steps with other services